 Personalized jewelry always makes a sweet and sentimental graduation gift, and BaubleBar has a wide range of affordable and customizable pieces.
 We love the subtle, classic style of this monogrammed signet ring.

 This might not be the most glamorous gift, but sending your favorite grad off to college with a year of proper dental care will pay off later.
-Just be sure to find out the dorm's address so the fresh brush heads and toothpaste are delivered to the right place!
+Just be sure to find out the dorm's address so the recurring delivery of brush heads and toothpaste are sent to the right place!

 Best college graduation gifts

 Life after college has it's ups and downs.
 Graduation gifts for college grads should help make the "real world" a little bit more manageable!

 - 1. Bonobos Riviera short sleeve shirt, $88, Bonobos

 Not every moment after graduation is spent in the office.
 Remind him of how much freedom awaits after that diploma with a shirt designed for fun.
 These short sleeved shirts are whimsical and cool but just sophisticated enough sophistication to pass for a laid-back office outfit.

 - 2. Single class taught by renowned expert, $90, Masterclass

 Want to learn how to write from Malcom Gladwell?
 MasterClass teaches through a combination of audio, video, interactive assignments, Q&A sessions, peer review and other learning materials for an immersive experience that's perfect for the grad who's not done learning yet.

 - 3. "How To Cook Everything: The Basics" by Mark Bittman, $20, Amazon